Liebranca/forge/A9M/README.md

 ## CHANGELOG

+### v0.01.1b

+- Moved first expression logic into `*::FE`; this makes it so we don't have to check for it every single time, and in turns simplifies the logic at all three levels.
+Quite obvious in retrospect ;>

+- Added `ahead` and `tail` to `*::L0`; we use these to look at neighboring bytes while reading tokens.

+- Heavily modified `L0` logic for operators.

+- Added `lseek_s` and `rseek_s` to `*::vmem::meta` for when you explicitly want to skip ahead or backwards without crossing buffer bounds.

 ### v0.01.0b

 - Slight modification to `L0` which takes token and expression processing out of the main switch.